 Charles C. Krulak has been a director since January 2006.
-General Krulak was named president of Birmingham-Southern College in March 2011.
+General Krulak served as president of Birmingham-Southern College from March 2011 to 2015.
 General Krulak was Vice Chairman and Head of Mergers and Acquisitions for MBNA, a bank holding company, from April 2004 until his retirement from MBNA on June 1, 2005.
 From 1999 until March 2004, General Krulak was Chairman and Chief Executive Officer of MBNA Europe Bank Limited, international banking.
 General Krulak retired as Commandant of the United States Marine Corps in 1999 after 35 years of distinguished service.
 General Krulak served as a director of Conoco from 2000 to 2002 and continued to serve as a director of the merged ConocoPhillips until 2008.
-General Krulak served as a director of Phelps Dodge Corporation from 2005 to 2007 when it was acquired by Freeport-McMoRan Copper & Gold, Inc. (FMC&G), and has served as a director of FMC&G since 2007.
+General Krulak served as a director of Phelps Dodge Corporation from 2005 to 2007 when it was acquired by Freeport-McMoRan, Inc. (FCX), and has served as a director of FCX from 2007 until October 2015.
+In October 2015, the board of FCX was reconstituted and General Krulak was appointed to the board of Freeport-McMoRan Oil & Gas.
 General Krulak's proven leadership experience in the military, together with executive experience in the domestic and international banking industry, brings to the Board his ability to understand and analyze complex operational, logistic, and strategic matters considered by the Board.